thomasjwise/tjwise_personal/content/home/resources.md

 weight = 60  # Order that this section will appear.

 title = "Resources"
-subtitle = "These are free and open-source educational resources delivered to the organisations listed."
+subtitle = "These are free and open-source educational resources delivered to the organizations listed.
+Follow the title link to access the resources"

 # Date format
 #   Refer to https://sourcethemes.com/academic/docs/customization/#date-format